daytonn/architecture-js/README.md

 <a id="configuration"></a>
 ## Default Configurtaion
-The `myapp.blueprint` file contains the configuration for your architecture project.
-These few simple settings will give you a great amount of control over the compilation of your project.
+The `myapp.blueprint` file is the configuration file for your project.
 The default config file looks something like this

     blueprint: default
     src_dir: src